ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d2 - a - DOM - Introduction and Selectors.md

-## Change the content of an element --> .innerHTML property
+## Change the content of an element: .innerHTML property

 ```